Healthy Snacks for Pregnancy: Nutritious Choices for Each Trimester

 1. Apples

 An apple is one of the best healthy pregnancy snacks you can have.
 Apples can be carried along with you when you are out and about and can be a quick snack when you are super busy.
-Remember to wash and peel the skin though before eating them as they may have pesticides and wax coating that could cause health issues to you or your baby.
+Remember to wash and peel the skin, though, before eating them, as they may have pesticides and wax coating that could cause health issues to you or your baby.
 Snacking on apples is one of the healthiest options not just for pregnant women but for everyone in general.
-Apples are good sources of fibre, which is an important requirement for a pregnant woman.
+Apples are a good source of fibre, which is an important requirement for a pregnant woman.
 Apples also provide you with a good dose of vitamins and much-needed antioxidants.

 2. Yoghurt

 Yoghurt is a good pregnancy snack as it contains good bacteria, which is specifically important if you are going through spells of morning sickness.
-The probiotics from the yoghurt help maintain a robust immune system.
+Yoghurt is thus a great healthy snack to eat during the first trimester.
+The probiotics from the yoghurt help maintain a robust immune system (3).
 Being an excellent source of calcium, it aids in strengthening the bones.
-It also contains iodine which is especially important throughout your pregnancy to support the growth of your baby.
+It also contains iodine, which is especially important throughout your pregnancy to support the growth of your baby.

 3. Bananas

 Bananas are gentle on an upset stomach, and therefore, are considered ideal for snacking in between meals during the first trimester.
-Bananas are highly recommended to those suffering from morning sickness.
+Bananas are highly recommended as one of the best snack foods for pregnancy for those suffering from morning sickness.
 Besides, they do not need any preparation as they can be just peeled and eaten.
 Packed with carbohydrates, fibre and antioxidants, the fruit is also a great source of potassium.
 Bananas can also help reduce leg cramping and swelling, and also help prevent anaemia.

 4. Dry Wholegrain Toast With Choice Topping